barbaradalmaso/JHU-Genomic-Data-Science/4. Algorithms for DNA Sequencing/Quiz 1.md

 ## Question 5
 Which of the following pieces of information is not included in a sequencing read in the FASTQ format:
-* The sequence of base qualities corresponding to the bases **XX**
+* The sequence of base qualities corresponding to the bases
 * A "name" for the read
 * Which chromosome the read originated from
-* The sequence of bases that make up the read  **XX**
+* The sequence of bases that make up the read
 ```
-Answer: The sequence of bases that make up the read
+Answer: Which chromosome the read originated from
 ```

 ## Question 6